shreyajaiswal-5000/SIH26-T04-CODE_ON_TRACK/README.md

-Open your project in the [Lovable editor](https://lovable.dev) and keep building.

 - **Ship faster**: describe what you want to build and Lovable handles the code.
 - **Stay in sync**: connect the project to GitHub and every change made in Lovable is committed straight to your repository.